-Head over to Mother of God Island, a largely unexplored and vast area of rock that features endless unique caves and crevices.
-In the largest cave, known as ‘The Cave of the Whales’, many ancient whale skeletons have been discovered, including five blue whale skulls.
+Head over to Mother of God Island, a largely unexplored and vast area of rock featuring endless unique caves and crevices.
+In the most extensive cave, known as ‘The Cave of the Whales’, many ancient whale skeletons have been discovered, including five blue whale skulls.

 Visit Torres del Paine National Park.
 Named as an eighth wonder of the world, it is widely recognised as one of the most beautiful places on the planet.

 Make a stop by Melimoyu National Park and hike through the rainforest onto dramatic volcanic slopes.

 What are the major yachting ports in Patagonia?

 Most marinas (excluding commercial ports) in Patagonia are not suited to yachts over 30 metres.
 In Puerto Montt, there are facilities for bigger vessels, but be prepared to be on generators, at anchor, or on mooring buoys for the majority of your trip.

 Adventure Yacht Charters in Patagonia